beakerlib-testing - Man Page

 rlIsCentOS

 Returns 0 when we're running on CentOS.
-With given number of version as parameter returns 0 if the particular CentOS version is running.
-Range matching can be used in the form used by rlIsRHEL.
+With given version specification in arguments returns 0 if the particular CentOS version is running.

 rlIsCentOS